Ficool

 "Augustus, inform me and Zero of the current state of world affairs, especially after my reign.
 And explain to Zero how this world works," Alana ordered.

 "Uh... well, where do I start?"
-Augustus said, hesitant.
+Augustus said hesitantly.

-Everything is integrated now, elves' forests are home to all kinds of races now.
+Everything is integrated now.
+Elves' forests are home to all kinds of races now.

 Augustus continued to explain the state of the world, his tone serious.